tobyond/roda-base-template/README.md

    ```
 8. Visit localhost:9292
 9. Customize your app:
-   - replace the instances of Template with the name of your app.
+   - replace the instances of MyApp with the name of your app.
    - update the database config with your credentials.
    - save to your git repo